ncatlab/nlab-content/pages/4/0/0/4/4004/content.md

 =--
 +-- {: .proof}
 ###### Proof
 This is Proposition 2.6 of [(Weber08)](#Weber08).
-In fact, the generic factorizations are precisely the universal maps in the left multi-adjoint of $F$ mentioned above.
+In fact, the generic factorizations are precisely the universal maps in the left multi-adjoint of $T$ mentioned above.
 =--

 P.r.a. functors between presheaf categories have an especially nice form.